WaZeR-Adrien/LightFramework/README.md

-# configDevWeb
+# LightFramework
-Config for the development (base of website MVC)
+My LightFramework is a framework for the web development (base of website MVC)